 “The PUC’s decision demonstrates strong leadership to advance state climate goals,” said Mike Kruger, President and CEO of COSSA.
 “We have a serious air quality problem in Colorado.
 Changing how commercial customers are billed for their electricity, as we are already doing for residential customers, will result in better price signals and lead to reduced fossil fuel burning.”

-Commissioners agreed to move many of Xcel’s commercial customers to time-of-use rates this year and will consider the same step for the largest commercial customers in the coming months.
+Commissioners agreed to move many of Xcel’s commercial customers to time-of-use rates this year and consider the same step for the largest commercial customers in the coming months.
 In so doing, the Commissioners called for modernized rates that drive customer behavior and decrease system wide costs and greenhouse gas emissions.

 “The new electricity rates for Xcel are a big step forward for the Colorado solar market,” said Sara Birmingham, SEIA Senior Director of State Policy, West.
 “Time-of-use rates are widely recognized as an effective tool for valuing energy that’s produced at the times when we need it most, and they will ultimately help solar customers save even more money on their electricity bills.
 We commend the Commission for this forward-looking proposal and encourage them to use the same model for large commercial energy customers.”